 These shrubs or small trees are in the Rhamnaceae (Buckthorn) family and vary widely in size and shape from tree forms of up to 30 ft (9 m) and prostrate forms of less than 1 ft (0.3 m).
 They also grow in a variety of habitats, depending on the species.

 Ceanothus leaves are oppositely or alternately arranged and have glossy upper surfaces.
+The leaves have serrated edges that help the plant to reduce water loss through transpiration.
 The plants are usually not particularly long-lived and 10 to 15 years is the normal lifespan you can expect.

 Ceanothus Flowers

-Ceanothus plants put on a delightful floral display that impresses anyone who sees it.
+Ceanothus plants (Ceanothus spp) put on a delightful floral display that impresses anyone who sees it.
 Individual flowers have 5 sepals and 5 petals.
-On their own, these flowers are pretty small and insignificant but in clusters, the effect is impressive and showy.
+On their own, these flowers are pretty small and insignificant but in dense clusters, the effect is impressive and showy.

-Ceanothus flowers are usually blue, but pink, purple, and white varieties can also be found.
-The most common flowering period for these plants is from spring to summer, or summer to fall, but this depends on the species and cultivar involved.
+Ceanothus flowers are usually bright blue, but pink, purple, and white varieties can also be found.
+The most common flowering period for these plants is from early spring to summer, but a few cultivars will bloom from early summer to fall, but this depends on the species and cultivar involved.

-The fragrance of these blossoms varies from mild to intense, depending on cultivar, so it’s worth considering this when choosing a spot to grow this plant.
+The fragrance of these flower clusters varies from mild to intense, depending on cultivar, so it’s worth considering this when choosing a spot to grow this plant.

 Ground Covers